Frequently Asked Questions About the GRE® revised General Test

 - ScoreItNow!™ Online Writing Practice.
 This service lets you sharpen your writing skills as you prepare for the Analytical Writing measure of the GRE revised General Test.
 Even better, receive an immediate, confidential score to see how well you performed.

-- Can I use test preparation materials for the test administered prior to August 1, 2011, to prepare for the GRE revised General Test?
+- Can I use older test preparation materials to prepare for the GRE revised General Test?

-- Since the GRE revised General Test features a new design and new question types, using test prep for the prior version of the GRE General Test is not recommended.
+- The GRE revised General Test, introduced in August 2011, features a new test-taker friendly design and new question types, so using test prep for the prior version of the test is not recommended.
 The good news is FREE official test prep materials are available.
 See Prepare for the GRE revised General Test.

 - What word processing software is used for the Analytical Writing section of the computer-based test?
 What tools does it have?